Food

 I had the privilege of styling Zsaszsa for the variety show, “ASAP” a few months back.
 It was during that time too that she was renovating her house.
 She shared with me that she was she can’t wait to move to her family’s new home.

-A few days ago, I uploaded a picture of my leftover dinner: “Vegetarian Spaghetti Bolognese A la Jenni” on Instagram and I noticed that she “liked” the photo.
-Aww… So, here’s a healthy recipe dedicated to one of the women I look up to!
-She is the epitome of beauty and grace and a certified gay icon to boot!
+A few days ago, I uploaded a picture of my leftover dinner: “Vegetarian Spaghetti Bolognese A la Jenni” on Instagram.
+I noticed that Zsa Zsa “liked” my photo.
+So, here’s a healthy recipe dedicated to one of the women I look up to—she is the epitome of beauty and grace and a certified gay icon to boot!
 Ikaw na, Zhing!

 Dear “Zsazhing“, I hope you’ll try this recipe in your new kitchen.
 Luto-lutuan lang ang peg!
 I miss you!